kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 #### This doesn't solve every security risk

 _**Using a container is not a panacea!**_ You can still be vulnerable to the lethal trifecta _inside_ the container.
 For instance, if you load a project inside a container, and that project contains a credentials file and browses untrusted websites, the LLM can still be tricked into leaking those credentials.
 All the risks discussed elsewhere still apply, within the container world - you still need to consider the lethal trifecta.

+### Split the tasks

+A key point of the Lethal Trifecta is that it's worst when all three factors exist.
+So you can mitigate risks by - splitting up the work into stages where each stage is safer.

+For instance, you might want to research how to fix a kafka problem - and yes, you might need to access reddit.
+So run this as a multi-stage research project:

+1. Identify the problem - ask the LLM to examine the codebase, examine official docs, identify the possible issues.
+Get it to craft a `research-plan.md` document describing what information it needs.
+   - Read the `research-plan.md` to check it makes sense!
+2. In a new session, run the research plan - this can be run without the same tool access, it could even be a standalone containerised session with access to only web searches.
+Get it to generate `research-results.md`
+   - Read the `research-results.md` to make sure it makes sense!
+3. Now back in the codebase, ask the LLM to use the research results to work on a fix.

+This is not only more secure, it is also increasingly a way people are encouraged to work.
+It's too big a topic to cover here, but it's a good idea to split LLM work into small stages, as the LLM works much better when its context isn't too big.
+Dividing your tasks into "Think, Research, Plan, Act" keeps context down, especially if "Act" can be chunked into a number of small independent and testable chunks.

+Also this follows another key recommendation: "**Keep a human in the loop**"

+### Keep a human in the loop

+AIs make mistakes, they hallucinate, they can easily produce slop and technical debt.
+And as we've seen, they can be used for attacks.

+It is _ALWAYS_ a good idea to check what they are doing.
+Either run them interactively, and watch them and approve as they work - or if running in the background, monitor their output carefully and make sure you are there to prune, to remove junk, to course-correct.
+If you are writing code, best practice is to have all code reviewed before it hits production - and those reviewers need to be human eyes.

+_**This, to me, is the best way to stay secure**_ - run everything in one of two modes:

+1. Most work should be in small controlled steps you can review regularly
+2. If you really have something you want to leave to run unsupervised - run it in a tightly controlled way where it can do no harm.
+And still have a human check the output.

+Having a human in the loop allows us to catch mistakes earlier, and to produce better results, as well as being critical to staying secure.

 ## Other risks